lowRISC/qemu/docs/opentitan/dtm.md

   -X, --no-exec         does not resume hart execution

 Memory:
-  -a ADDRESS, --address ADDRESS
+  -a, --address ADDRESS
-                        address of the first byte to access -m {read,write}, --mem {read,write}
+                        address of the first byte to access -m, --mem {read,write}
-                        access memory using System Bus -s SIZE, --size SIZE  size in bytes of memory to access -f FILE, --file FILE  file to read/write data for memory access -e ELF, --elf ELF     load ELF file into memory
+                        access memory using System Bus -s, --size SIZE       size in bytes of memory to access -f, --file FILE       file to read/write data for memory access -D, --data DATA       data to write using memory access -e, --elf ELF         load ELF file into memory
   -F, --fast-mode       do not check system bus status while transfering

 Extras: